KoushalKumar22/Hotel-Management-System/README.md

+# Hotel Management
-# Microservices Project with Eureka Server and API Gateway
+### Microservices Project with Eureka Server and API Gateway

 This project demonstrates a microservices architecture that includes the following components:
 - **Registration Service**: Handles user registration.